1. Make a good first impression

 Clear surfaces of too many gadgets, to ensure there are plenty of preparation areas on show.
 Make sure your shelves, cupboards, display cabinets, jars and spice racks look orderly.

-Have a few cookbooks on display, but not too many; an artfully placed iPad, a Delia or a Jamie on a kitchen island's cookbook stand creates the right effect.
+Have a few cookbooks on display, but not too many; an artfully placed iPad, a Delia or a Jamie on a worktop or kitchen island's cookbook stand creates the right effect.

 3. Make your home smell good to help sell your house